The-Statistical-Support-Network/dss-rbuild/docs/index.md

 # Introduction {-}

+Reproducibility and package development are one and the same in many aspects

 I have taken the guide generated at [https://iqss.github.io/dss-rbuild/](https://iqss.github.io/dss-rbuild/) for my PhD work and future package development.

 ## Table of Contents {-}